-The Wounded Inner Child, Does it Run Our Lives
+Emotionally Wounded Inner Child: Does It Now Run Our Lives?

 Like most of you I had no idea I had an wounded inner child until in my early 40’s motivated by a series of unhappy relationships, I gained an interest in my inner child and the possibility of healing him.

-I grew up as an invisible lost child in a family with an alcoholic father.
+I grew up as an invisible lost child in a family with a person with alcohol use disorder.
 So I repeated the same trauma in my intimate relationships whenever I felt threatened, I retreated into my self without ever expressing my feelings.
 Some of my partners did the same.

 My wounded inner child remained unknown to me until my partner at the time told me she had a therapist who worked with healing her inner child.
 This and most of all the pain of being unable to express my feelings or needs in relationships motivated me to contact this child.
 I started by reading John Bradshaw’s, Reclaiming and Championing Your Inner Child.

 Wounded Inner Child